dBrowser/dbrowser-dweb-api/README.md

 ### download(archive, name[, cb])

- - `archive` Hyperdrive archive (object).
-Can not be a scoped-fs object.
+ - `archive` DWebFs archive (object).
+Can not be a dbrowser-sfs object.
  - `name` Entry path (string).
 Can point to a file or folder.

 Download an archive file or folder-tree.